jcurro-afit/lab1template/lab1.md

         && apt-get clean \
         && rm -rf /var/lib/apt/lists/*
       ```
-    - Note sometimes packages will not install because they wanted user intput.
+    - Note sometimes packages will not install because they wanted user input.
 In this case need to put `DEBIAN_FRONTEND=noninteractive` before the `apt-get install`.
 For example the package `python3-tk` (which allows figures in `matplotlib`) will ask for user input if you do not include this line.
 In case you are confused on bash syntax the `&&` is to run multiple commands with the same line.
 Each line needs a `\` at the end if you want the previous line to continue.
 The last two lines are to cleanup the `apt-get` commands earlier:

     ```dockerfile
         && apt-get clean \